Registration/membership, and Abstract Submission

 Special Travel Awards

-AZPS will be offering Graduate Student Travel Awards to support attendance at the 2026 Annual Meeting, October 17–18, 2025, in Phoenix, AZ..
+AZPS will be offering Graduate Student Travel Awards to support attendance national meetings outside the State of Arizona.

-All award applications must be received by TBA.
+All award applications must be received by 25th September, 2026.

 Abstract guidelines